RSS

 Four Pricing Strategies Home Sellers Use

-Home sellers use four pricing strategies when listing their homes in London, Ontario, on MLS.
-How would you negotiate if you were a home buyer if you knew which?
+As a home buyer, here are four pricing strategies homeowners use when listing their homes on MLS in London, Ontario.
+How would you negotiate if you were a homebuyer, knowing which?

 What price?